What to Expect

 - Requiring oxygen breathing equipment, kidney machines, etc.

 - Inability to stand for extended periods, reliance on a walker/cane, etc.

 - Recent major surgeries, broken bones, joint replacements, etc.

-In most cases, we should be able to accommodate the passenger in question; however, we need to know what limitations may be present so we can plan for a safe experience.
+In most cases, we should be able to accommodate the passenger in question; however, we need to know what limitations may be present so we can inform the passenger about ballooning including landing so we can plan for a safe experience.
 If in doubt, consult your physician about the suitability of a balloon flight.
 Keep in mind the possible landing conditions that may be experienced.

 Unfortunately, wheelchair-bound passengers cannot be accommodated in our balloons.
 There are only a handful of specially-equipped wheelchair hot air balloons in existence in the world.
 Ask us to help you find a qualified flight provider.

 Per FAA regulations, passengers clearly under the influence of drugs or alcohol cannot and will not be flown.
 Refunds will not be given for those who arrive in such a state.

 Hot air balloons float with the wind.
 Pilots control the temperature of the balloon using a propane burner to heat the air inside the balloon.
 Winds move in different directions at different elevations.